Mamonas Assassinas (album): Jumento Celestino

 A forró parody, tells the story of a man from Bahia coming to "Sum Paulo" in his donkey – which he compares to a car, including installing a stereo.

 Sabão Crá-Crá

 A nursery rhyme about toilet soap and men's intimate parts.
 It is a public domain song.

 Uma Arlinda Mulher

 A lovesong in reverse, describing an ugly woman instead of a pretty one.
+Throughout the song, Dinho intentionally draws out the lyrics and sings off tempo.
 Imitates MPB singer Belchior, whose deep voice and serious tone add fun to the clueless lyrics.
 The title is a take on the Brazilian translation of "Pretty Woman" ("Uma Linda Mulher").

 Cabeça de Bagre II

 Pokes fun at punks, mostly by saying that they are utterly unintelligent blokes who can't finish their schooling.
 The title is a possible pun on Titãs' Cabeça Dinossauro.

 Mundo Animal

 A series of heavy/dirty jokes about disgusting sexual or scatological facts of animal behavior.
 Talks about the size of elephant's genitalia or the absence of morals on dogs, as well as implying Camels "carry their balls on their backs."